Polar bear conservation

 Polar bear population sizes and trends are difficult to estimate accurately because they occupy remote home ranges and exist at low population densities.
 Polar bear fieldwork can also be hazardous to researchers.
 As of 2015, the International Union for Conservation of Nature (IUCN) reports that the global population of polar bears is 22,000 to 31,000, and the current population trend is unknown.
 Nevertheless, polar bears are listed as "Vulnerable" under criterion A3c, which indicates an expected population decrease of ≥30% over the next three generations (~34.5 years) due to "decline in area of occupancy, extent of occurrence and/or quality of habitat".
 Risks to the polar bear include climate change, pollution in the form of toxic contaminants, conflicts with shipping, oil and gas exploration and development, and human-bear interactions including harvesting for food and possible recreational polar-bear watching.
+Climate change is occurring at high rates, which is affecting the population of Polar Bears.
+Specifically in ecology, morphology, reproduction, and extinction risk.

 According to the World Wildlife Fund, the polar bear is important as an indicator of Arctic ecosystem health.
 Polar bears are studied to gain understanding of what is happening throughout the Arctic, because at-risk polar bears are often a sign of something wrong with the Arctic marine ecosystem.

 Climate change

+Nutrition

 The key danger for polar bears posed by the effects of climate change is malnutrition or starvation due to habitat loss.
 Polar bears hunt seals from a platform of sea ice.
 Rising temperatures cause the sea ice to melt earlier in the year, driving the bears to shore before they have built sufficient fat reserves to survive the period of scarce food in the late summer and early fall.
 Reduction in sea-ice cover also forces bears to swim longer distances, which further depletes their energy stores and occasionally leads to drowning.
 Thinner sea ice tends to deform more easily, which appears to make it more difficult for polar bears to access seals.
 Insufficient nourishment leads to lower reproductive rates in adult females and lower survival rates in cubs and juvenile bears, in addition to poorer body condition in bears of all ages.

+Reproduction

-The International Union for Conservation of Nature, Arctic Climate Impact Assessment, United States Geological Survey and many leading polar bear biologists have expressed grave concerns about the impact of climate change, with some predicting extinction by 2101.
+The International Union for Conservation of Nature, Arctic Climate Impact Assessment, United States Geological Survey and many leading polar bear biologists have expressed grave concerns about the impact of climate change, with some predicting extinction by 2102.